 Those feelings happen to all of us, and with good reason—we view new jobs as opportunities to open positive doors, grow ourselves and grow our professional acumen.
-Sadly, the mostly- positive emotions about a new position can end when you realize the job, specific position, or industry isn’t living up to the expectations you had when you decided to join.
+Sadly, the most- positive emotions about a new position can end when you realize the job, specific position or industry isn’t living up to the expectations you had when you decided to join.

 So, once your latest opportunity has lost its luster, it’s time to figure out what’s eating you—maybe you’ve outgrown your industry, your managers or simply, you’ve outgrown the company as a whole.

 Determining the source of your uneasiness isn’t so effortless, and therefore you might find yourself putting off the decision to make a move only after you’ve found something “better”.

 If you’re struggling to decide whether the grass is greenest where you water it, or whether you’re forcing yourself to shrink into a place you’ve outgrown; consider these 3 criteria.

 1. You Find Yourself Disagreeing with Your Readers—Frequently

 You know the scene, you’re working on a project and your manager gives you feedback and changes direction only after you’ve completed your work.
 You’re not sure why this happened, or what the reasons are, but you’re left feeling like your boss or manager is a “complete idiot.”

 However, chances are you’re in a place where your skillset has eclipsed the managers’.

 After you’ve been working in any field for a while or worked at any place of employment for a considerable amount of time, it’s normal to question your leaderships’ decision making.
 Why?
 Because chances are you have made up your mind about how things should be done, or successfully tested your methods, and you’re confident in your own decisions.